wangzivector/Object_Recognition_and_Alignment-ROS-PCL-RealSense/README.md

-# Object Recognition implement with ROS and [PCL](https://pointcloudlibrary.github.io/documentation/)
+# Object Recognition and Alignment in traditional method with ROS and [PCL](https://pointcloudlibrary.github.io/documentation/)

 ## Basic information